chinamike65/hugo-tuolesi/content/book2/book2en.md

 There are many magical Buddha treasures in the Tuole Monastery.

 Buddha statues: The Mahavira Hall of Tuole Monastery, with a golden outer wall, is extremely majestic.
-The hall enshrines the extremely extraordinary Manjushri, Medicine Buddha, Tathagata, Sakyamuni Buddha, Master Tsongkhapa, Venerable Atisha , Thousand-handed Avalokitesvara, Zuo Ming Buddha Mother, Vajra Hands, nine nine-meter-high Buddha and Bodhisattva statues, and also enshrined with sixteen Arhats and Twenty-one Taras.
+The hall enshrines the extremely extraordinary Manjushri, Medicine Buddha, Tathagata, Sakyamuni Buddha, Master Tsongkhapa, Venerable Atisha , Thousand-handed Avalokitesvara, Zuo Ming Buddha Mother, Vajrapani, nine nine-meter-high Buddha and Bodhisattva statues, and also enshrined with sixteen Arhats and Twenty-one Taras.

 In the Dharma Protector Hall, there is a monastery Danjian Dharma Protector statue whose facial expressions change frequently.